-Mini-games and activities became a major part of the Saints Row series, and so far, we know of one fan-favorite making a comeback: Insurance Fraud.
+Mini-games and activities became a major part of the Saints Row series, and so far, we know of one fan-favorites is making a comeback: Insurance Fraud.
 More will be coming, but for now, this is the only one confirmed.

-Unfortunately, newer looks at the game, especially the uninspired missions that litter the open world, leave us worried the game will be too familiar and boring as a result.
+Unfortunately, newer looks at the game, especially the uninspired missions that litter the open world, leave us worried that the game will be too familiar and boring as a result.
 Unless they’re holding back the best parts, everything you can do here was something you could and did do in previous titles, let alone other open-world games.
-There’s plenty of over-the-top action to be had in the open world, such as ghost riding your car to shoot while moving and bouncing off enemies like Mario to flow across the map, that never goes quite as far as past entries, but still seems exhilarating.
+There’s plenty of over-the-top action to be had in the open world — such as ghost riding your car to shoot while moving and bouncing off enemies like Mario to flow across the map — that never goes quite as far as past entries but still seems exhilarating.

 Customization, on the other hand, seems rather deep.
-Everything from characters, cars, and weapons can be fully customized for new looks and abilities.
+Everything from characters and cars to weapons can be fully customized for new looks and abilities.